 The previous sections discuss results from active measurements from a TBIT client machine to a target set of web server destinations.
-Such analysis sheds light on the correctness and performance characteristics of a significant population of in-the-field web servers, and also provides insights into the characteristics of the intermediate nodes on the paths that carry packets between the TBIT client and the servers.
-However, this is only one part of the story.
-We are also interested in observing the Internet from the perspective
+Such analysis sheds light on the correctness and performance characteristics of a significant population of in-the-field web

-5RFC 2861 [29] was written when the ICW was still only one packet, so RFC 2861 doesn't explicitly say that the ICW should be taken as a lower bound for the reduced congestion window.
+4RFC 2861 [28] was written when the ICW was still only one packet, so RFC 2861 doesn't explicitly say that the ICW should be taken as a lower bound for the reduced congestion window.
 However, RFC 3390 says that the sender MAY use the initial window as a lower bound for the restart window after an idle period, and it makes sense that the sender would use the initial window as a lower bound in this case as well.

-$^{^6}$ The minimum RTO test requires a transfer of at least 20 packets and therefore we could not assess the minimum RTO to over half the web servers in our list.
+5The minimum RTO test requires a transfer of at least 20 packets and therefore we could not assess the minimum RTO to over half the web servers in our list.

-of web clients.
+servers, and also provides insights into the characteristics of the intermediate nodes on the paths that carry packets between the TBIT client and the servers.
+However, this is only one part of the story.
+We are also interested in observing the Internet from the perspective of web clients.
 To achieve this perspective we collect full packet traces of traffic to and from the web server of our research laboratory.
 In this section we present the result from the analysis of those traces.

-We collected packet traces of full TCP packets to and from port 80 on our lab's web server (www.icsi.berkeley.edu) for roughly two weeks (from February 24, 2004 to March 10, 2004).
-Such a dataset provides a wealth of information about a disparate set of web clients.
-However, given the heterogeneity of the Internet we do not claim this dataset is representative.
-Rather we present it as a data point.
+We collected packet traces of full TCP packets to and from port 80 on our lab's web server for roughly two weeks (from February 24, 2004 to March 10, 2004).
 Capturing entire packets allowed us to verify the TCP checksum and discard packets that did not pass.
 In the dataset we observed 206,236 connections from 28,364 clients (where a "client" is defined as an IP address).
-Of these, 613 (or, 0.3%) connections were not analyzed due to the packet trace missing the initial SYN sent by the client and therefore throwing off our analysis.
-We do not believe that deleting these connections biased our results.
+Of these, 613 (or, 0.3%) connections were not analyzed due to the packet trace missing the initial SYN sent by the client and therefore throwing off our analysis.6 We do not believe that deleting these connections biased our results.